Buster753/project2/README.md

 # Site owner goals
 * To create a fun game of Rock Paper Scissor Lizard Spock!
 * To spread and popularize the game.
+* To learn more about coding and website devolpment by creating and publishing a website.

+# Design
+The design of the website was made by taking inspiration from a previous project and by researching pubished rock paper scissors games.

+The colors of the website are calming with a victorian aesthetic.
+Whilst not a color combination marketed for games, the calming nature of the colors can be good for a potentially hectic game.

+The font of the website is easiy read and was found using google fonts.
+The font after chosen was implemented by adding it to the css file.

+The logos used for the buttons of the website were taken from fontawesome.
+Here choices were made to enlarge the logos in order to gain better visibility as the original size and thickness would be difficult to see for a potential vision impaired user.

 # Features